 Marketing Twist #8: Show people how you seamlessly fit into their life

-You can never go wrong when you create a product that solves a meaningful problem that customers have.
-This way you don’t end up bragging about the wonderful features of your product…instead you can talk about how you are giving people the answer to long-sought questions that they desperately wanted…and you are showing them how your product can fit seamlessly into their work and life patterns.
+You can never go wrong with creating a product that solves a meaningful problem for your customers.
+This way you don’t end up bragging about the wonderful features of your product.
+Instead, you demonstrate that your product addresses a long-standing problem that your customers desperately needed to address and show them how your product can fit seamlessly into their work and life patterns.

 Apple is easily the most popular example of this.

 The brilliant Siri commercials showed people how the new iPhone 4S would guide them through their day, helping them with basic tasks like scheduling appointments, sending emails, searching email and finding local coffee shops.

 Google’s recent Project Glass concept video is another great example of demonstrating how a product can solve problems in your life without being inconvenient.